aptible/www/src/markdown/legal/terms-of-service.md

 This Agreement takes effect when you click an "I Accept" button or checkbox presented with these terms, sign a contract that incorporates these terms by reference, or, if earlier, when you use any of the Services (the **"Effective Date"**).

-We provide certain Enclave Services pursuant to a [Service Level Agreement] and a [HIPAA Breach Indemnification Agreement].
+We provide certain Aptible Deploy Services pursuant to a [Service Level Agreement] and a [HIPAA Breach Indemnification Agreement].

 In addition, please see our policy on [Responsible Disclosure] of security vulnerabilities.